-- In separate medium bowl, combine mashed banana, beaten egg, applesauce, vanilla, peanut butter and brown sugar; Mix well.
+- In separate medium bowl, combine mashed banana, beaten egg, applesauce, vanilla, almond butter and coconut sugar; Mix well.

 - Add spinach, carrots and zucchini to wet ingredients and fold together.

 - Take cookie sheet and lightly spray with non-stick.

-- Take generous Tablespoons of dough and place on cookie sheet OR take 2-3 Tablespoons of dough and roll into a ball in your hand, place on cookie sheet and gently flatten into circle.
+- Take generous tablespoons of dough and place on cookie sheet OR take 2-3 tablespoons of dough and roll into a ball in your hand, place on cookie sheet and gently flatten into circle.
 (Note: cookies will not raise much or spread out)

 - Sprinkle with sea salt (optional).

-- Cook at 375 for approx. 8-10 minutes or until the bottoms start to brown.
+- Cook at 375 degrees, middle rack, for approx. 8-10 minutes or until the bottoms start to brown.

 - Place on cooling rack and let cool completely.

-- (note: how many cookies this recipe yields depends upon how big your cookies are.
-If you are just making them 1-2 Tablespoons big, you will yield approximately 16-20 cookies)
+- Number of Cookies: how many cookies this recipe yields depends upon how big your cookies are.
+If you are just making them 1-2 tablespoons big, you will yield approximately 16-20 cookies.

 - Consistency/Texture: These are pretty soft cookies, not crunchy.